avalluri/slog/README.md

 * [_Log level_](./include/slog/log_level.h) - Labels that indicate the severity or urgency of the various events in the application.

 Currently supported features:
+  - Logs formatted string with a variable sized list of arugments. (smimlar to `printf`)
   - Multi-thread safe file target API
   - Logging to multiple targets
   - Multiple loggers sharing the same target